adrianoBP/better-wordle/README.md

 - how many games have been played
 - what percentages of games have been won
-- how many words the user had to use to guess the word
+- how many words the user required to guess the word

-This stats are saved in the browser's `localStorage`.
+These stats are saved in the browser's `localStorage`.

 Stats are also available for the *multiplayer* game mode and, are also saved in the browser storage.

 ### Virtual keyboard

 A virtual keyboard is provided to the user to make the game more accessible.
-More importantly it prevents the user on mobile devices from trying to insert unwanted characters.
+More importantly, it prevents the user on mobile devices from trying to insert unwanted characters.

 A regular expression (`/^[a-z]{1,1}$/`) is used to filter out characters that could cause the application to fail.
 This has been put in place to prevent users with a physical keyboard from inserting unsupported characters.